 When an employer invites you to interview for a job, they already think you’re qualified.
 Your resume and cover letter, job application or online profile have already told them that you have the skills, education and experience that they are looking for.
 If there is a phone interview, that is to pre-screen for these core skills before meeting you in person.
 So what could go wrong?

-Here are a few secrets employers don’t want to tell candidates:
+Here are 5 job interview secrets that employers don’t tell candidates.

 The job is yours to lose